Grokmoo/thyme/README.md

 ## License
 [License]: #license

-Licensed under Apache License, Version 2.0, ([LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0)
+Licensed under Apache License, Version 2.0, ([LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0).

+Note that some of the sample theme images are licensed under a Creative Commons license, see [attribution](examples/data/images/attribution.txt).

 ### License of contributions